Symmetries for a High Level Neural Decoder on the Toric Code: Symmetries of the Toric Code

-In the following, we will use $s^{t}$ to denote the anti-transposition representant of a syndrome $s$.
-When combining both translation and exchange invariance, the naive approach is to first compute the representant of the anti-transposition class of a syndrome, and then center this representant.
+In the following, we will use $s^{t}$ to denote the anti-transposition representative of a syndrome $s$.
+When combining both translation and exchange invariance, the naive approach is to first compute the representative of the anti-transposition class of a syndrome, and then center this representative.
 This approach does not work, as illustrated with an example on the $3 \times 3$ toric code in \autoref{fig:TranspositionAndTranslationCompatibility}.
-Different translations of the same syndrome will result in different representants.
-Therefore, a slightly more complicated algorithm has to be used.
+The syndrome (\subref{fig:TranspositionAndTranslationCompatibility2}) differs from the syndrome (\subref{fig:TranspositionAndTranslationCompatibility1}) by a translation one step to the left and one step to the top, taking into account the periodic boundary conditions.
+Therefore they belong to the same translation class and must be mapped to the same representative.
+However, if one first computes the anti-transposition representative of the syndrome (\subref{fig:TranspositionAndTranslationCompatibility1}) and then centers it, one obtains the syndrome (\subref{fig:TranspositionAndTranslationCompatibility4}).
+If one does the same for the syndrome in (\subref{fig:TranspositionAndTranslationCompatibility2}), one obtains the syndrome in (\subref{fig:TranspositionAndTranslationCompatibility2}) itself.
+This illustrates that the naive approach assigns different representatives to different translations of the same syndrome.
+Therefore, a slightly more complicated algorithm has to be used to actually compute unique representatives for each class.
 This algorithm will be called "alignment" algorithm and is described in the following:

 \begin{algorithmdescription}[Alignment] Given a syndrome $s$, it is first centered to obtain $s_c$.
-Then, the anti-transposition representant $s_c^t$ of $s_c$ is computed and also centered to obtain $(s_c^t)_c$.
+Then, the anti-transposition representative $s_c^t$ of $s_c$ is computed and also centered to obtain $(s_c^t)_c$.
 The two syndromes $s_c$ and $(s_c^t)_c$ are compared and the minimal of the two is chosen.
 This pre-processing will map syndromes that differ only by translations and anti-transpositions to the same syndrome. \end{algorithmdescription}

 \

 Again, the underlying decoder might not be compatible with the alignment by default.
 To rectify this issue, the same strategy as above is employed.
 Instead of decoding a syndrome $s$ directly, the aligned syndrome $s_a$ is decoded.
 All transformations (both translations and anti-transpositions) applied to $s$ in order to obtain $s_a$ are tracked.
 The recovery proposed by the underlying decoder is then transformed back to match the original syndrome $s$.